“And now, our God, we give thanks to you and praise your glorious name.”

 - Proclamation of the Gospel (from the Ambo)

 - Children’s Homily Only (Sept-June)

-- The Children give their offering envelopes and then depart to PREP/CCD classes
+- The Children give their offering envelopes and then depart to CFF classes

 - Parents and family remain for the Mass

 - Holy Communion is brought to the children in their classrooms for those eligible to receive

 - Mass Concludes